 What is in my Minimalist Toiletry Bag?

-From my previous post on what I bring in my minimalist toiletries for every trip, I mentioned that I always travel with a hanging toiletry bag and a TSA-approved ziplock bag.
+From my previous post on what I bring in my minimalist toiletries for every trip, I mentioned that I always travel with a hanging toiletry bag and a clear toiletry bag.

 Here is a re-cap.